Combining Evolutionary Strategies and Novelty Detection to go Beyond the Alignment Limit of the $Z_3$ 3HDM: Analysis and results

 Having discussed how density penalties can be used to enhance the CMAES exploration of the parameter space, we now turn to another aspect of our methodology: the convergence speed.
 Recalling that CMAES operates by minimising the total loss function, $L_T$ from~\cref{eq:loss}, we show how its value decreases sharply after just a few generations in~\cref{fig:mean_constraints_HT_vs_noHT}, where we also provide the values of random generations for comparison.
 More precisely, after just 100 generations, totalling around just 1200 points, CMAES has nearly converged to the valid region of the parameter space.

 Despite the suggestive previous plot, not all scans converge within the budget, which we set to 100 runs of 2000 generations for each case in~\cref{tab:scans} without \verb|HiggsTools|, and to 200 runs of 2000 generations for the cases with \verb|HiggsTools|.\footnote{One could alternatively increase the budget for the \texttt{HiggsTools} by increasing the number of generations to 4000.
 Intuitively, more runs provide a more global picture, whereas longer runs allow for longer explorations of the valid region.
-The choice between allocating more budget to one over the other depends on the intended study.} We present these metrics in~\cref{tab:scan-statistics} alongside statistics on the fraction of valid points that are within the alignment cases, AL-1 from~\cref{Al-1} and AL-2 from~\cref{Al-2}.
+The choice between allocating more budget to one over the other depends on the intended study.} We present these metrics in~\cref{tab:scan-statistics}, {where in the last two columns we show} the fraction of the {obtained} valid points that are within {each of the} alignment cases, AL-1 from~\cref{Al-1} and AL-2 from~\cref{Al-2}.
 We see that, while most points are within AL-1, only a minority are within AL-2.
 More interestingly, we observe how the scan with novelty reward in the $\alpha_1,\ \beta_1,\ \alpha_2,\ \beta_2$ subspace of the parameter space has produced the most points away from the alignment limit.
 This can be visually understood in~\cref{fig:sa1b1_vs_sa2b2_no_HT} and~\cref{fig:sa1b1_vs_sa2b2_w_HT} where it is clear that the novelty reward is guiding CMAES to values of $\alpha_1,\ \beta_1$ that are beyond the alignment limit bounds.
 This is a feature of the versatility of our methodology, as we can perform dedicated scans explicitly away from previously considered priors and regions of the parameter space.

 As CMAES converges, it will start to find good points.
 This can be seen in~\cref{fig:n_valid_points_HT_vs_noHT} where we observe that after around 100 generations for the runs without \verb|HiggsTools| in the loop, and after around 200 generations for the runs with \verb|HiggsTools| in the loop, CMAES starts finding valid points.